 In 1918, Winsor McCay was commissioned “The sinking of the Lusitania”, a propaganda film portraying the sinking of an English boat by a German submarine during WW1.
 Beside being an animation classic, this film is considered to be the first ever made animated documentary.
 100 years later, in the age of fake news, a collective of talented animation filmmakers will gather to unearth the truth from deep waters and create a contemporary homage to the film. (link to the film here)

-This residency programme aims to connect 6 animation artists for the creation of a collaborative project.
+7 animation artists have joined forces to create a collaborative film project.
 Each artist will contribute ca. 1 min. sequence which will be edited together to a short animated film.
 The residency takes place in Viborg, Denmark, between June and July 2017.

 ANIDOX Summer 2017 Residency filmmakers: